actions-marketplace-validations/efiShtain_urlify-string/README.md

 # Convert string to valid url string action

-This action takes any string and make sure it is a valid for inclusion as a url or domain name
+This action takes any string and make sure it is valid for inclusion as a url or domain name

 ## Algorithm